PyConPL/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

     /opt/pgsql/bin/createdb -h localhost -p5432  -E utf8 pie

 Install Python support for database *pie*.
 Again we have to specify localhost (-h) and port (-p) that is being used by the server.
 Option *-d* allow you to create **plpythonu** language under *pie* database.
-Please notice that language that I created in below example is called **plpythonu*.
+Please notice that language that I created in following example is called **plpythonu*.
 Letter *u* stands for untrusted.
 Why untrusted?
 That is more about history of PostgresQL and Python support.

     /opt/pgsql/bin/createlang -h localhost -p5432 -d pie plpythonu